 - She Cleans Up Nicely: Natsumi is forced on a kimono by her family for the summer festival.
 Even more surprising is the fact that she finally wears a skirt by the end of the series.

-- Sprouting Ears: Aihara again, complete with a tail
+- Sprouting Ears: Whenever Aihara is up to some mischief, she sprouts a pair of cat ears complete with a tail

 - Those Two Guys: Koji and Tsubasa, generally